haoyung/haoyung.github.io/_posts/en/2024-4-13-Precisely Measuring TDS.md

 ### What is TDS?

-We generally use TDS, total dissolved solids, to indicate the concentration of coffee.
+We generally use TDS to indicate the concentration of coffee.
 By definition, TDS is the amount of coffee mass that made it into your beverage $(M_{bev})$ divided by the beverage weight $(B)$.

 $$ \mathrm{TDS} = \frac{M_{bev}}{B} $$